MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/background-information/does-microsoft-365-developer-proxy-upload-any-data-to-microsoft.md

   - team=cloud_advocates
 ---

-# Does Microsoft 365 Developer Proxy upload any data to microsoft
+# Does Microsoft 365 Developer Proxy upload any data to Microsoft

 No, it doesn't.